 - Express Creativity Like Marriott – This installation at Marriott’s sales conference allowed participants to experience its hotel brands and express their creativity using the entire room as a blank canvas.

 - Poll Participants Like Dunkin’ Donuts – As part of Refinery’s 29Rooms experience, Dunkin’ Donuts asked for feedback about coffee flavors.
-Instead of using paper ballots, a more fun and visual approach was used for voting.
+Instead of using paper ballots, more fun and visual approach was used for voting.

 Moments where participants are invited to interact and create, increase emotional ties to your brand or initiative.
 Dan Ariely, a behavior economist, explains it’s because we love what we build.
 A little bit of sweat equity goes a long way.
 The amount of effort we put into something adds to our positive feelings about it.

 If you want amazing moments to be shared from your meetings and events, you have to make them interactive and shareable.
-Encourage attendees to participate, take photos and express themselves.
+Encourage attendees to participate, take photos, and express themselves.